HyperTag/documentation/src/content/enterprise-destinations/blueshift.md

 #### `fallbackToDefault`

-Allows you to control the default fall-back behaviour.
+Allows you to control the default fall-back behavior.
 Possible fields to control:

 - `customer_id`: [boolean],